Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

+As a corollary of the null-controllability result, we shall prove an approximate controllability of our system when a Dirichlet control is acting on the density part.
+More precisely, we have the following. \begin{corollary} The system \eqref{main-control-prbm} is approximately controllable at time $T>1$ in the space $L^2(0,1)\times L^2(0,1)$. \end{corollary}

-The main result of this work is the following. \begin{theorem} Let be any $s> \frac{1}{2}$.
-Then, for any time $T>1$ and any given initial state $(\rho_0, u_0)\in {\dot{H}}_{\text{per}}^{s}(0,1)\times L^2(0,1)$, there exists a boundary null-control $h \in L^2(0,T)$ acting on the density component such that the system \eqref{main-control-prbm} is null-controllable at time $T$. \end{theorem} As indicated earlier, to prove the above theorem, we first prove the null-controllability of the system \eqref{lcnse3} with a modified boundary condition.
-The associated result is given by \Cref{Thm-control-dens}. \begin{theorem} Let be any $s> \frac{1}{2}$.
-Then, for any time $T>1$ and any given initial state $(\rho_0, u_0)\in {\dot{H}}_{\text{per}}^{s}(0,1)\times L^2(0,1)$, there exists a boundary null-control $p \in \dot L^2(0,T)$ acting on the density component such that the system \eqref{lcnse3} is null-controllable at time $T$. \end{theorem} To prove the above theorem, we shall use the so-called moments technique and the heart of which is the detailed spectral analysis of the adjoint operator associated with the system \eqref{lcnse3}.
+As indicated earlier, to prove \Cref{Thm-control-dens-Diri}, we first prove the null-controllability of the system \eqref{lcnse3} with a modified boundary condition.
+The associated result is given below. \begin{theorem}[Controllability of the auxiliary system] Let be any $s> \frac{1}{2}$.
+Then, for any time $T>1$ and any given initial state $(\rho_0, u_0)\in {{H}}_{\text{per}}^{s}(0,1)\times L^2(0,1)$, there exists a boundary control $p \in L^2(0,T)$ acting on the density component such that the system \eqref{lcnse3} is null-controllable at time $T$. \end{theorem}

+To prove the above theorem, we shall use the so-called moments technique and the heart of which is the detailed spectral analysis of the adjoint operator associated with the system \eqref{lcnse3}.
 We split this spectral study into two sections for lesser difficulty to read.
 Sections \ref{Sec-Spectral-short} and \ref{Spectral-Details} are devoted for the spectral analysis of the concerned operator.
-The significant point is that there are three sets of eigenvalues: a parabolic part that contains the eigenvalues $\lambda$ such that asymptotically $\Re(\lambda)$ behaves like $-k^2\pi^2$ ($k\in \mathbb N$) while $\Im(\lambda)$ is bounded; a hyperbolic part that contains eigenvalues $\lambda$ such that asymptotically $\Im(\lambda)$ behaves like $2k\pi$ ($k\in \mb Z$) while $\Re(\lambda)$ is bounded; and a finite set of lower frequencies.
+The significant point is that there are three sets of eigenvalues: a parabolic part that contains the eigenvalues $\lambda$ such that asymptotically $\Re(\lambda)$ behaves like $-k^2\pi^2$ ($k\in \mathbb N$) while $\Im(\lambda)$ is bounded; a hyperbolic part that contains eigenvalues $\lambda$ such that asymptotically $\Im(\lambda)$ behaves like $2k\pi$ ($k\in \mb Z$) while $\Re(\lambda)$ is a convergent sequence; and a finite set of lower frequencies.

 With this spectrum of $A^*$, we solve a parabolic-hyperbolic mixed moments problem adapting a result of \cite{Hansen94} and this will prove the null-controllability of the system \eqref{lcnse3} when a control is acting on density.